ShelasAL/JS-training-arc/README.md

-I made sure that after reading this no one will have any confusion as i have used in depth notes and specific reason why the code works differently in some places.
+I made sure that after reading this no one will have any confusion as I have used indepth notes and specific reasons why the code works differently in some places.
-I hope that this will be helpful for people who are also trying to learn javascript.
+I hope that this will be helpful for people who are trying to learn javascript.

 ### *IMPORTANT*

-Install "colourful comments" extention for VScode while reading as i used different colours of comments to diffrent places for user friendly experience while reading..
+Install "colourful comments" extention for VScode while reading as i used different colours of comments to different places for user friendly experience while reading..

 link:-https://marketplace.visualstudio.com/items?itemName=ParthR2031.colorful-comments